useralexd/contact.py/README.md

 <p align="center"> ![A simple scheme of interaction](https://habrastorage.org/files/4a2/d19/753/4a2d19753eb34073bfda0b872bf228b3.png)

 <p align="center">![Screenshot](http://i.imgur.com/YZoiTjd.png)

+#### Setting Start Message
+You can set Start Message -- the message, which user sees when he/she starts the bot.
+Use `/setstartmessage` command for setting it and `/viewstartmessage` for viewing it.

 ### Blocking and Unblocking Feature
 It was messy and complicated for me in Mr_Gigabyte's implementation, so I've fully rewrited it.